Weiland (musician)

-Gavin Weiland Huff (born 22 October 2000), better known under his middle name Weiland, is an American rapper, singer, music producer, and songwriter from Tampa, Florida.
-Weiland is currently signed to Steven Victor's Victor Victor label in a joint venture with Universal Music Group and is known for his studio albums Weiland and Vices released under the labels.
+Gavin Weiland Huff (born October 22, 2000), known mononymously as Weiland, is an American rapper, singer, songwriter, and music producer from Tampa, Florida.
+Weiland is currently signed to Steven Victor's Victor Victor label and is known for his studio albums Weiland and Vices released under the labels.
 He is also known for providing American rapper and collaborator Yeat with his recording template.

 Career

-2016-2019: Beginnings, Packrunner, and Grimey Youth
+2016–2019: Beginnings: Packrunner and Grimey Youth

 Weiland began releasing music on the music platform SoundCloud in 2016.
 After the release of a number of songs on the platform, he recalls getting noticed by members of the rap collective Slayworld along with its associated producers.
-His rise to fame was accredited to schemes such as a supposed Auto-Tune implant and misdemeanors involving rocket launchers.
+His rise to fame was accredited to publicity schemes such as a supposed Auto-Tune implant and misdemeanors involving rocket launchers.

 In April 2018, he released his single "Who's Better" with American rapper and member of the Slayworld collective Summrs.
 In May 2018, he released his EP Grimey Youth.

+Throughout these early years of his career, Weiland would help play a pioneering role in the early development and shaping of the PluggnB subgenre in the underground rap scene.
+Alongside the Slayworld collective and formerly frequent collaborators such as Summrs, Autumn!, Kankan, and Izaya Tiji, he would assist in leading this deemed new wave of sound with the release of his two projects and substantial amount of singles with producer XanGang.

-2020-present: Victor Victor, Weiland, and Vices
+2020: Victor Victor, Weiland

+Weiland signed to music executive Steven Victor's Victor Victor Worldwide record label in 2020, notable for being the label of notable musicians like drill rapper Pop Smoke and producer 808 Melo.